-More and more research shows a connection between hearing loss and cognitive issues like memory loss.
-Hearing loss has been shown to create a series of stresses on our cognitive functioning that may encourage the development of serious health issues like dementia.
-Now, a new study is coming forward that reveals how some of the signs of dementia may actually be signs of untreated hearing loss.
+More and more research shows the signs of memory loss could really be hearing loss.
+Research also shows a link between hearing loss and memory loss.
+Hearing loss has been shown to create a series of stresses.
+The stress causes conflict with our mental functioning.
+This, in turn, may lead to the development of health issues, like dementia.
+Now, a new study is showing how some of the signs of dementia may be signs of hearing loss needing treatment.

-Recognizing the Signs
+Recognize the Signs

 Hearing Loss Stresses the Brain

 In addition to causing issues that look like memory loss, hearing loss can have a big impact on mental health.
 The hearing loss creates extra work for the brain to do.
 Work that taxes mental performance.

 When we can’t hear completely, the mind has to rush to piece together the missing information.
 To do this, a person with hearing loss pulls mental focus onto hearing and lessens that of other mental processes.
 This strain can have serious consequences.
 For example, hearing loss pulls mental resources away from balance and coordination in our bodies.
 The result is that people with untreated hearing loss have a much higher risk of falls.

 The mental stress that hearing loss puts on the brain may have a link to the development and severity of dementia.
 Hearing loss without treatment is proving to increase a person’s risk of developing dementia.